Go to product information

 green

-You can find help fitting the harness in the video below and the harness from our matching guide .
-Please contact us if you are unsure about the size or fit.
+Help with fitting the harness can be found in the video below and in our harness fitting guide.
+Please contact us if you are unsure about size or fit.

-Non-stop putting on and taking off the Freemotion harness
+Putting on and taking off Non-stop Freemotion harness

-Getting dressed is made much easier by opening the velcro on the back.
-Thread the dog's head into the harness through the neck opening.
-This is made easier if you turn the harness to the width of the neck opening in relation to the dog's head.
-After that, lift the front legs one by one into the leg openings.
-Close the Velcro on the back and tighten the side straps to fit (so that they fit snugly against the sides but do not press).
-Carefully move the dog's hair and "excess skin" away from under the neck opening so that the harness can fit well.
+Opening the back Velcro greatly eases putting on.
+Slip the dog's head through the harness neck opening.
+This is easier if you turn the harness neck opening widthwise relative to the dog's head.
+Then lift the front legs one by one into the leg openings.
+Close the back Velcro and tighten the side straps to fit snugly against the sides but without pressing.
+Carefully move the dog's fur and "loose skin" away from under the neck opening so the harness can settle well in place.

-The harness is a little stiff when new, but it flexes quickly in use, making it easier to put on and take off.
-When undressing, open the velcro on the back again and, if necessary, also loosen the ice on the sides .
-Pull the harness a little closer to the dog's neck, and lift the front legs out of the leg openings.
-Freemotion, which has become slouched in use, comes off the head of most dogs even without lifting the legs: just open the velcro on the back and pull the harness over the standing dog's head.
-This is done when the dog bows its head down.
+The harness is a bit stiff when new but quickly softens with use, making putting on and taking off easier.
+When removing, open the back Velcro and if needed loosen the side straps.
+Pull the harness a bit closer to the dog's neck and lift the front legs out of the leg openings.
+A softened Freemotion usually comes off most dogs without lifting the legs: just open the back Velcro and pull the harness over the head of the standing dog.
+This works when the dog lowers its head.

-Read more about adjusting the sled dog harness and checking the fit
+Read more about adjusting pulling harness and checking the fit

-Freemotion WD harness for a dog that doesn't pull?
+Freemotion WD pulling harness for a dog that doesn't pull?

-If your dog walks and trots for the most part without pulling, possibly even next to you, Freemotion is not necessarily the most practical option.
-The long pull harness can easily roll over if the strap/pull comes from the side.
-For such a dog, a shorter and lighter harness may be better suited, for example Non-stop Line Harness or Non-stop Rock Harness Long .
+If your dog mostly walks and trots on walks without pulling, possibly even beside you, Freemotion might not be the most practical option.
+A long pulling harness can easily twist on the dog if the leash/pull comes from the side.
+For a dog like this, a shorter and lighter harness might fit better, such as Non-stop dogwear Rush Harness or Non-stop Rock Harness Long.

-There is also a colorful version of Freemotion , Freemotion Harness 5.0 , where the dimensions are the same but there are more color options.
+Freemotion also comes in a colorful version Freemotion Harness 5.0, with the same sizing but more color options.

 INFO

-The most important sled sports equipment and work tool for the dog is properly fitting, ergonomic sled dog harness .
-You should invest in the purchase of a well-fitting harness, because they directly affect the dog's well-being, health and the meaningfulness of the pulling hobby.
+The most important sled dog sport equipment and tool for the dog is properly fitting, ergonomic pulling harness.
+Investing in well-fitting harnesses is important because they directly affect the dog's well-being, health, and the enjoyment of the pulling sport.

-Finding a suitable pulling harness can be relatively easy - or very challenging, depending on the dog's body structure.
-Dogs are always individuals and the structure can vary a lot even between dogs of the same breed.
-Since there are many models of dogs, there are also many pull harness models available - from many different brands.
-The harnesses in our selection are all of high quality.
-The "best towing harness" is therefore one that is suitable and fits exactly for the dog in question.
+Finding suitable pulling harnesses can be relatively easy - or quite challenging depending on the dog's body structure.
+Dogs are always individuals and the structure can vary greatly even among the same breed.
+Because dogs come in many shapes, there are also many pulling harness models available - from many different brands.
+The harnesses in our selection are all high quality.
+The "best pulling harness" is therefore one that fits and suits that particular dog.

-Below are instructions to help you pay attention to the right things when thinking about the harness model and when fitting the harness.
+Below are instructions to help you pay attention to the right things when considering harness models and fitting harnesses.

 Pulling harness, Y-harness, T-harness - how do different dog harness models differ from each other?

-Dog harnesses have traditionally been so-called T-harnesses, where a transverse thong runs horizontally in front of the dog's chest.
-Harnesses of this type limit the normal range of motion of the legs forward, so in light of current knowledge, they are generally not recommended even for everyday use, let alone for pulling.
+Dog harnesses have traditionally been so-called T-harnesses, where a horizontal strap runs across the dog's chest.
+This type of harness restricts the normal forward movement of the legs, so they are generally not recommended for everyday use, let alone pulling, based on current knowledge.

-If the purpose is to teach/let the dog pull, it is recommended to get a pulling harness right at the beginning of pulling training.
-Primarily because of ergonomics, but also because the dog learns to associate the permitted pulling with the pulling harness, and the normal everyday harness can be considered a harness that does not pull.
+If the intention is to teach/allow the dog to pull, it is recommended to acquire pulling harnesses right at the beginning of pull training.
+Primarily for ergonomic reasons, but also so the dog learns to associate allowed pulling with the pulling harness, and normal everyday harnesses can be kept as harnesses where pulling is not allowed.

-The buyer of a pulling harness may need to be prepared to buy possibly several harnesses during the dog's pulling career, because the pulling harness must always fit and cannot be bought for a young dog with a lot of room for growth.
-Especially in larger breeds, clear rot usually occurs up to 2-3 years of age, and in thick-coated dogs, the amount of hair can vary a lot from season to season, affecting the fit of the harness.
+A buyer of pulling harnesses should be prepared to possibly buy several harnesses during the dog's pulling career, as pulling harnesses must always fit well and cannot be bought with a large growth margin for a young dog.
+Especially in larger breeds, clear muscling usually occurs until about 2-3 years of age, and in thick-coated dogs, the amount of fur can vary seasonally, affecting the fit of the harness.

-Fitting a towing harness can sometimes be a time-consuming task.
-In the beginning, you should reward the dog, for example, for slipping his head into the harness, so that the dog feels comfortable wearing it.
-When the harness is put on, the fit of the sled dog harness should be checked so that there is tension in the harness.
-It is therefore easiest to coordinate the sled dog harness with an assistant.
+Fitting pulling harnesses can sometimes be time-consuming.
+It is advisable to reward the dog at first, for example, for slipping its head into the harness, so the dog associates putting it on with something pleasant.
+Once the harness is on, the fit of the pulling harness should be checked while there is pulling tension.
+Pulling harnesses are therefore easiest to fit with an assistant.

-a person puts a harness on the dog
+a person puts the pulling harness on the dog

-When making arrangements, it is important that the dog is on a non-slip surface, preferably outside or alternatively inside on a carpet (not on a laminate floor, for example).
-If the surface is even a little slippery, the dog does not stand in a natural position and does not lean on the harness.
+When fitting, it is important that the dog is on a non-slip surface, preferably outside or alternatively indoors on a rug (not, for example, on a laminate floor).
+If the surface is even slightly slippery, the dog will not stand in a natural position nor lean on the harness.

-In the picture below, you can see how a suitably sized pulling harness should be positioned when the dog is pulling.
-Below you will also find detailed instructions for a closer look at each point.
+In the picture below, you can see how a properly sized pulling harness should sit when the dog is pulling.
+Below you will also find detailed instructions for a closer inspection of each point.

 Neck opening

-Fitting starts with checking the fit of the neck opening.
-The neck opening of the sled dog harness should be significantly tighter than what you are probably used to seeing in normal everyday harnesses.
-So don't give up right away, even if the dog's head doesn't slip through the neck opening completely effortlessly (note: if you turn the neck opening sideways, parallel to the dog's ears, it's easier to put on).
-When you have put the harness on the dog, carefully lift/move the dog's hair and "extra skins" out from under the neck opening of the harness.
+Fitting starts by checking the suitability of the neck opening.
+The pulling harness's neck opening should be significantly tighter than what you are probably used to seeing in normal everyday harnesses.
+So don't give up immediately if the dog's head doesn't slip completely easily through the neck opening (note: if you turn the neck opening sideways, in the direction of the dog's ears, putting it on is easier).
+Once you have the harness on the dog, carefully lift/move the dog's fur and "extra skin" away from under the harness's neck opening.

-the neck opening of a suitably sized harness
+neck opening of a properly sized pulling harness

-Just two fingertips can fit between the neck and the neckline when there is no pull in the harness.
-The neckline is neither too big nor too small.
+There is just enough room for two fingertips between the neck and the neck opening when there is no pull in the harness.
+The neck opening is neither too big nor too small.

-• If the harness has adjustable side straps, such as In non-stop dogwear Freemotions , tighten them to fit, as this also has an effect on how the harness (and the neck opening) sits on the dog when pulling.
-You can find detailed instructions for adjusting the Freemotion harness model in this link .
+• If the harness has adjustable side straps, like in Non-stop dogwear Freemotions, tighten them appropriately, as this also affects how the harness (and neck opening) fits the dog when pulling.
+You can find more detailed instructions for adjusting the Freemotion harness model at this link.

-• A neck opening that is too small or has the wrong design remains too high, i.e. above the upper edge of the sternum, despite the pull, so the harness presses on the dog's throat/trachea.
-In this case, you no longer feel the upper edge of the tip of the dog's sternum from the lower edge of the neck opening of the harness, even with a proper pull.
+• A neck opening that is too small or the wrong shape remains too high despite the pull, i.e., above the upper edge of the breastbone, causing the harness to press on the dog's throat/trachea.
+In this case, you no longer feel the upper edge of the dog's breastbone tip from the lower edge of the harness neck opening even with proper pull.

-the arrow shows the point where the neck opening of the harness should descend when there is a pull in the harness: on the upper edge of the tip of the sternum
+The arrow points to the spot where the neck opening of the pulling harness should settle when there is pull in the harness: on the upper edge of the breastbone tip

-The pull pulls the lower edge of the neck opening away from the dog's throat, and the upper edge of the tip of the sternum feels like the lower edge of the neck opening when palpated perpendicularly.
+The pull pulls the lower edge of the neck opening away from the dog's throat, and the upper edge of the breastbone tip feels like the lower edge of the neck opening when felt perpendicularly.
 The neck opening is therefore suitable for the dog.

 Chest piece

-Check from the front of the dog that the chest part is not too wide for your dog.
-A chest that is too wide can limit the free movement of the legs forward and start to rub the armpits.
+Check from the front of the dog that the chest piece is not too wide for your dog.
+A chest piece that is too wide can restrict the free movement of the legs forward and start to chafe the armpits.

-Next, look at the length of the bust:
+Next, check the length of the chest piece:

-• If the chest piece is too short, the harness ends as if in the middle and the side straps hit the dog's armpits behind the front legs.
-Note here, too, that the harness only sets correctly when pulling.
-Harnesses that are just the right size for the dog may reach up behind the armpits and look very ill-fitting when they are "loose" on the dog.
+• If the chest piece is too short, the harness ends prematurely and the side straps hit the dog's armpits behind the front legs.
+Note here as well that the harness fits correctly only when pulling.
+Pulling harnesses that are just the right size for the dog may ride up behind the armpits and look very ill-fitting when they are "loose" on the dog.

-• If, on the other hand, the chest piece is too long for your dog, the rib pieces come into the harness too far, behind the dog's chest and ribs.
-The lower parts of the rib pieces must stay on top of the dog's chest/ribs even when pulling .
-Otherwise, they put pressure on the sensitive stomach area.
+• If the chest piece is too long for your dog, the side pieces of the harness will extend too far behind the dog's chest and ribs.
+The lower parts of the side pieces must stay on the dog's chest / ribs even when pulling.
+Otherwise, they press on the sensitive belly area when pulling.

-• A properly sized harness therefore leaves a bit of empty space behind the armpits when pulling, but the lower parts of the sides remain on top of the dog's ribs.
+• The right size harness leaves a little empty space behind the armpits when pulling, but the lower sides still stay on the dog's ribs.

 Back length

-In full-length pulling harnesses, the attachment loop of the pulling rope should start approximately where the dog's tail starts.
-A harness that is too long can hang behind the dog's rear.
-The fact that the harness is a little shorter usually does not matter much, as long as the chest part of the harness is long enough, i.e. the side straps do not get caught in the armpits when pulling.
-Especially if you do sports where the harness starts slightly upwards from the dog (e.g. running/skiing/cycling), the harness may be a few centimeters short of the back length.
+In full-length pulling harnesses, the attachment loop for the Pull line should start roughly where the dog's tail begins.
+A too-long harness can slip behind the dog's rear.
+Usually, it does not matter much if the harness is a bit shorter, as long as the chest piece of the harness is long enough so that the side straps do not get caught in the armpits when pulling.
+Especially if you practice sports where the Pull line comes off the dog at a slightly upward angle (e.g., running/skiing/biking), the harness can be a few centimeters shorter than the back length.

-With sled dogs (i.e. with a pull coming from low), fullness is more essential.
-If the dog mainly pulls in sports with a low pull point (sled, ring, etc. and sled dogs), there is a so-called kapulaljas the most ergonomic sled dog harness model.
+For sled dogs (i.e., with low pulling point), full length is more essential.
+If the dog mainly pulls in low pulling point sports (sled, tire, etc. and wheel dogs in the team), the so-called bar harness is the most ergonomic pulling harness model.

-An example of a properly fitting Non-stop Freemotion harness
+Example of properly fitting Non-stop Freemotion pulling harness

-the dog stands sideways and is wearing a Freemotion harness of appropriate size
+dog stands sideways wearing a properly sized Freemotion pulling harness

-In the photo above, the dog is wearing a Non-stop Freemotion harness, and the harness has a light pull.
-The neckline is snug enough and not over the shoulders.
-The lower parts of the rib straps do not rub behind the armpits, but they still stay on top of the ribs even when pulled.
+In the picture above, the dog is wearing Non-stop Freemotion harness, and there is a light pull on the harness.
+The neck opening is snug enough and not on the shoulders.
+The lower parts of the side straps do not rub behind the armpits but still stay on the ribs when pulling.

-With the information shown in the picture below, you can start mapping out the options from our selection of sled dog harnesses .
+With the information in the picture below, you can start exploring options from our pulling harness selection

-• A good, tight enough, fit of the neck opening of the harness is important, so the choice of model and size always starts from that.
-When measuring, keep the measuring tape as taut as possible so that it runs in a straight line on the front side of the dog's shoulders and shoulder blades - just like the neck opening of a pulling harness should be positioned when pulling.
-Always measure from one side of the dog to get a true measurement.
-You can find a measurement table on the product page of each pulling harness, which indicates the size of the neck opening measured from the harness.
-Divide the measurement of the neck opening by two and try with a piece of measuring tape to see if you can get that length to fit your dog.
+• A good, snug fit of the pulling harness neck opening is important, so choosing the model and size always starts from that.
+When measuring, keep the tape measure as tight as possible so that it runs in a straight line in front of the dog's shoulders and shoulder blades – just as the pulling harness neck opening should be positioned when pulling.
+Always take the measurement from only one side of the dog to get an accurate measurement.
+You will find a size chart on each pulling harness product page, indicating the measured neck opening size of the harness.
+Divide the neck opening measurement by two and try with a piece of tape measure to see if that length fits your dog.

-• If in doubt, ask!
-Based on the information below, we can help you choose.
+• If you are unsure, ask!
+Based on the information below, we can help with the selection.

-instructions for measuring a dog for a pulling harness
+instructions for measuring your dog for pulling harness

-Dogs with a short or short chest (e.g. upright ears, Samoyeds):
+Dogs with a short or rather short chest (e.g. spitz, Samoyeds):

 Dogs with a slender neck and long chest (e.g. slender working line husky and border collie, malinois, eurohound):

-Dogs with a stiff neck (e.g. large shepherds, retrievers, malamutes):
+Dogs with a sturdy neck (e.g. large herding dogs, retrievers, malamutes):

-Help with Choosing a sled dog harness or determining the fit
+Help with choosing a pulling harness or determining fit

-We are happy to help with the selection and fitting of sled dog harnesses and other products.
-This is best done with the help of measurements taken from the dog and fitting photos.
+We are happy to help with choosing and fitting pulling harnesses and other products.
+This works best with measurements and fitting pictures taken of the dog.

-If you send us fitting pictures of the pull harness, preferably take them with an assistant as follows, according to the natural pull:
+If you send us fitting pictures of the pulling harness, please take them preferably with an assistant as follows, mimicking natural pull:

-• the dog is on a flat surface where its paws do not slide (preferably outside, never on a bare wooden floor)
+• the dog is on a flat surface where its paws do not slip (preferably outside, never on bare wooden floor)

-• the dog stands sideways to the camera
+• the dog stands sideways facing the camera

-• the harness has a decent strong pull without the dog arching its back.
-The pull should be close to the intensity with which the dog actually pulls the runner/skier/bike/sled.
+• the harness has a proper strong pull without the dog arching its back.
+The pull should be close to the strength with which the dog actually pulls the runner/skier/bike/sled.

-You can send us the pictures by email or Whatsapp .
+You can send the pictures to us by email or by Whatsapp message.

 Customer Reviews